Skip to main content

 SCRIPT_SUBDOMAIN

 • string value used to load the templates from a specific subdomain for consent manager and popup manager modules.
 If properly set up, the templates will be loaded from https://SCRIPT_SUBDOMAIN.your-domain.com/teavaro/templates/template-name-tmpl.js.
-Default to funnelconnect
+The default is fc.

 Calls Configuration